NormFrenette/GatsbyBlog/content/blog/Looper/circuit-schematics/index.md

 title: Looper circuit schematics
 date: "2021-12-27T10:00:00.000Z"
 description: schematics showing how to wire the GPIO pins and building a buffer for your instrument
-mainTag: Electronics
+mainTag: How-to-Build-it
 ---

 This page shows the circuits that need to be wired to the raspberry pi.
 You will need a small breadboard to solder everything.
 I suggest a board that mounts as a "hat" to the RPi so you don't need to buy pin wires.

-If you have not done so - read the [Basic Concepts](/Looper/Basic-Concepts-Introduction/) which explains how the Raspberry Pi and the optional buffer electronics is used.
+If you have not done so - read the [Basic Concepts](/Looper/How-to-Build-it-Introduction/) which explains how the Raspberry Pi and the optional buffer electronics is used.

 #### Raspberry Pi GPIO

 The raspberry pi comes with a 2 x 20 pin strip called the GPIOs - which stands for General Purpose Input Outputs.
 Some of these are pretty sophisticated - but we will only use them in their most simple application: to read the status of switches and to drive light emitting diodes (LED).
 The GPIO is how we command the Looper program loaded unto the raspberry pi.

 You will need to conect some of the pins to either the switches terminals, to resistors or to LED using a small breadboard to solder everything.
-I suggest a board that mounts as a "hat" to the RPi so you don't need to buy pin wires. check out the [parts list](/Looper/Electronics-parts-list/) for details.
+I suggest a board that mounts as a "hat" to the RPi so you don't need to buy pin wires. check out the [parts list](/Looper/How-to-Build-it-parts-list/) for details.

 ##### GPIO naming: